lambdaclass/concrete/ROADMAP.md

 8. Add an artifact viewer CLI/TUI over facts, obligations, proofs, assumptions, release bundles, and diffs.
 9. Ensure every release bundle includes an evidence replay command.
+10. Make `tested_by_oracle` evidence structured and diffable:
+    - add an oracle manifest naming reference, seeds, case count, input model, comparison mode, and coverage kind;
+    - split cases into boundary, known-vector, random, adversarial, and regression buckets;
+    - report case counts, seeds, reference identity, comparison mode, and `not_proof` evidence level in audit output;
+    - save failing cases as reproducible fixtures;
+    - optionally cross-check reference, interpreter, and compiled binary;
+    - support metamorphic tests where no complete reference exists;
+    - flag oracle evidence weakening in `concrete diff` when cases, seeds, reference, comparison mode, or boundary coverage shrink.
-10. Add evidence-level monotonicity checks to audit/diff output.
+11. Add evidence-level monotonicity checks to audit/diff output.
-11. Add one AI-audit demo where an agent answers authority/proof/trust questions using compiler facts rather than source guesses.
+12. Add one AI-audit demo where an agent answers authority/proof/trust questions using compiler facts rather than source guesses.
-12. Add review checklists generated from facts: what changed, what widened, what became trusted, what lost proof, what gained assumptions, and which obligations remain open.
+13. Add review checklists generated from facts: what changed, what widened, what became trusted, what lost proof, what gained assumptions, and which obligations remain open.
-13. Add artifact redaction/stability rules so release bundles can be shared publicly without leaking local paths, secrets, or machine-specific noise.
+14. Add artifact redaction/stability rules so release bundles can be shared publicly without leaking local paths, secrets, or machine-specific noise.
-14. Keep audit, contracts, obligations, assumptions, policies, manifests, and proof-status output on one shared vocabulary.
+15. Keep audit, contracts, obligations, assumptions, policies, manifests, and proof-status output on one shared vocabulary.
 Do not let each artifact grow its own mini-language for the same evidence classes.
-15. Keep public-facing docs and website copy grounded in the same evidence vocabulary.
+16. Keep public-facing docs and website copy grounded in the same evidence vocabulary.
 Use `docs/WHY_CONCRETE.md` as the source for a C/Rust-oriented "why this exists" page: small systems code, explicit authority, visible evidence classes, spec-drift-tied proofs, named trust boundaries, and what